SalilMadhav/SalilMadhav/README.md

 - 📁 Chat history management

 ---
-<h3>🐍 **Snake Game Python**</h3>
+### 🐍 Snake Game Python
->A retro arcade-style Snake game built in Python — eat, grow, and survive as long as you can!
+> A retro arcade-style Snake game built in Python — eat, grow, and survive as long as you can!

--🎮 Classic Snake gameplay mechanics
+> 🎮 Classic Snake gameplay mechanics

--🍎 Random food spawning with score tracking
+- 🍎 Random food spawning with score tracking

--🚧 Wall & self-collision detection
+- 🚧 Wall & self-collision detection

--🔄 Restartable game loop
+- 🔄 Restartable game loop

--🖥️ Simple and clean Python codebase
+- 🖥️ Simple and clean Python codebase

 ---